mdhurst1/Rocky-Profile-Model/docs/user-guide/software-requirements.md

 ---
 RPM-CRN is written in C++ for efficiency.
 The code has been written and tested extensively in a Linux/UNIX environment, has also been compiled and run on Windows using Code::Blocks and Linux Subsystem for Windows, *but has not been extensively tested on Mac*.

-Running the model will require working at a unix-style command line interface.
+Running the model will require working at a unix/linux style command line interface.

 There are a number of software requirements to run the model and visualise the results:
  - A C++ compiler, preferably GCC: the GNU Compiler Collection